gooseri/ethereum-org-website/src/content/security/index.md

 ### Use a hardware wallet {#use-hardware-wallet}

 A hardware wallet provides offline storage for private keys.
-They are considered the most secure wallet option for storing your private keys.
+They are considered the most secure wallet option for storing your private keys, because no trace of your private key touches the internet and stays completely local on your device.

 Keeping private keys offline massively reduces the risk of being hacked, even if a hacker gets control of your computer.